|

 I

-diagnosed with a rare immune deficiency there wasn't any literature to
+was diagnosed with a rare immune deficiency there wasn't any literature

-help us know what we were dealing with.
-Today this and so
+to help us know what we were dealing with.
+Today this and

-much more information is at our finger tips, thanks to the work of the
+so much more information is at our finger tips, thanks to the work

-fundraising and of course, our little Group in Northern Ireland , who
+and of course, our little Group in Northern Ireland , who have been

 Best wishes to all.